 Kingsport gets a specific weather pattern that drives a specific set of roof problems.
-Storms tracking up the Tennessee Valley dump rain and occasionally hail on the area, and the Cherokee Lake corridor funnels wind in ways that hit certain neighborhoods harder than others.
+Storms tracking up the Tennessee Valley dump rain and occasionally hail on the area, and valley-corridor winds hit some blocks harder than others.
 After working roofs in Kingsport for several years, here's the local pattern, what it does to homes, and the practical hardening steps.

 The Kingsport storm pattern